 Type 3 Diabetes – Cause and Treatment

 While it’s known that the pancreas secretes insulin, the brain also secretes its own insulin.
 The brain uses 25% of the body’s glucose.
 Insulin’s primary function is to get it out of the bloodstream and get it into the cells.
 The brain has 2 metabolic functions.
-Since the brain and nervous system controls every function of the body, the brain can switch its metabolism response from glucose to fat metabolic function when the brain is damaged by too much glucose.
+Since the brain and nervous system control every function of the body, the brain can switch its metabolism response from glucose to fat metabolic function when the brain is damaged by too much glucose.
 Insulin resistance can also occur in the brain in non-diabetics and without any presence of hyperglycemia.
 Too much glucose in the body can actually damage the system.
 Glucose easily oxidizes DNA damage in the cells.
 Insulin cannot get glucose into the cells of the brain anymore due to too much glucose already.
 People with diabetes are 50% more likely to develop Alzheimer’s Disease.
 Insulin resistance in the brain causes the formation of plaques and tangles in the neurons associated with cognitive impairment.

 Common Symptoms of Diabetes

 - Frequent urination